wp-plugins/advanced-custom-fields-categories/readme.txt

 == Installation ==

-* Upload acf-categories folder to the \`/wp-content/plugins/\` directory
+* Upload acf-categories folder to the `wp-content/plugins` directory
-* Activate the plugin through the \'Plugins\' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==